Nonlinear subspace clustering by functional link neural networks: Conclusions

 \section{Conclusions}

 We proposed a novel nonlinear subspace clustering method named as FLNNSC in this paper.
 By utilizing a single-layer FLNN with remarkable nonlinearity approximation capability, FLNNSC demonstrates the ability to exploit the nonlinear features of data, resulting in enhanced clustering performance.
 Moreover, the proposed FLNNSC algorithm was regularized to enable the grouping effect.
 To exploit both linear and nonlinear characteristics, we further introduced the CCSC algorithm, which dynamically adjusts the balance between linear and nonlinear representations via the combination parameter.
 Experiments on benchmark datasets have shown that our methods outperform several advanced subspace clustering methods.
 Additionally, affinity graph results have highlighted the grouping effect of FLNNSC.
 We conducted a parameter sensitivity analysis, yielding valuable suggestions for parameter selection.
 Furthermore, we empirically demonstrated the rapid convergence behavior of FLNNSC.
+It should be noted in the CCSC method, the combination parameter $\lambda$, which balances linear and nonlinear representations, plays a crucial role.
+However, selecting an optimal $\lambda$ still imposes a challenge, as an ideal choice would depend on the underlying data features, which are typically unavailable in practice.
+In our future work, we will investigate a dynamic scheme to adaptively adjust $\lambda$.